 Course Registration

 Faculty should review their course offerings in Yale Course Search before registration opens.
 Once students begin to register for courses, no further changes to the course can be made (ex. cross-listings, distributional designations).
-During the registration period, students enroll in courses via Yale Course Search by entering courses onto their registration worksheet.
+During the registration period, students enroll in courses via Yale Course Search by entering courses on their registration worksheet.
 Students are encouraged to plan their schedules and finalize as many course selections as possible during registration by removing courses in which they are no longer interested and adding courses they are actively considering.
-For both fall and spring terms, all students must enroll in at least three course credits before registration closes, as indicated by the deadline listed on the registration resources website.
+For both fall and spring terms, all students must enroll in at least three course credits before registration closes, as indicated by the deadline listed on the Academic Calendar.
 Students may enroll in a maximum of 5.5 course credits.

-Some courses require permission of the instructor to enroll and others enroll on a first-come basis.
-It is very important that faculty work with their departmental registrar to set up their course on Yale Course Search, prior to the opening of registration.
+It is very important that faculty work with their departmental registrar to set up their course(s) on Yale Course Search before registration opens.
 Faculty should let the registrar know the following:

 • the maximum enrollment